Art Gallery of Ontario: Photography

 Madura [sic].
 The Great Pagoda, Mootoo Alaghur and East Gopurum from Tank, by Linnaeus Tripe (1858), part of the museum's photography collection.

 In 2019, the Art Gallery of Ontario had a photography collection of 70,000 photographs dating from the 1840s to the present.
 The photograph collection includes 495 photo albums from the First World War.
 Items from this collection are exhibited in two viewing halls on the ground floor.

 In 2017, the museum acquired 522 photographs by Diane Arbus, providing the museum with the largest collection of Arbus's photographs outside the Metropolitan Museum of Art in New York City.
 In June 2019, the museum acquired the Montgomery Collection of Caribbean Photos, which includes 3,500 historic photographs of the Caribbean from the 1840s to 1940s.
-The collection was acquired by the museum for $300,000, most if which was provided by 27 donors from Toronto's Caribbean community.
+The collection was acquired by the museum for C$300,000, most if which was provided by 27 donors from Toronto's Caribbean community.
 The Montgomery Collection is the largest collection of its kind outside the Caribbean.
 Other photographers whose works are featured in the collection include Edward Burtynsky, Alfred Eisenstaedt, Robert J. Flaherty, Suzy Lake, Arnold Newman, Henryk Ross, Josef Sudek, Linnaeus Tripe, and Garry Winogrand.